trustbit/logistic-hackathon-public/README.md

   "price": 1778.0,           # money you get for delivery "eta_to_cargo": 8.16,      # ETA from current loc to pickup loc "km_to_cargo": 780.0,      # km to pickup location
-  "km_to_deliver": 2730.0,   # total kms to pick up AND deliver "eta_to_deliver": 27.76    # ETA for picking up and delivering
+  "eta_to_deliver": 27.76,    # ETA for picking up and delivering
-}
+  "km_to_deliver": 2730.0   # total kms to pick up AND deliver }
 ```